-The cost of an AK-47 and its ergonomic and quality design are one of the major advantages of the world’s most popular assault rifle.
+The cost of an AK-47 and ergonomic and quality design are significant advantages of the world’s most popular assault rifle.
 The first model of the AK-47 assault rifle was introduced into service with the Soviet army in 1948.
-Designed to be cheap and reliable as well as simple to operate and produce, the AK-47 and its derivatives remain the world’s most widely used assault rifles seven decades later.
+Designed to be cheap, reliable, and straightforward to operate and produce, the AK-47 and its derivatives remain the world’s most widely used assault rifles seven decades later.

-In his book AK47: The Story of The People’s Gun, Michael Hodges estimates that there are as many as 200 million Kalashnikov rifles in circulation worldwide, one for every 35 people.
-On top of its cheap price, the weapon has proven hugely popular with soldiers, criminals and militants due to its durability and reliability.
+In his book AK-47: The Story of The People’s Gun, Michael Hodges estimates that as many as 200 million Kalashnikov rifles are in circulation worldwide, one for every 35 people.
+On top of its low price, the weapon has proven hugely popular with soldiers, criminals, and militants due to its durability and reliability.

-The cost of an AK-47 mainly depends of the variant
+The cost of an AK-47 mainly depends on the variant

-Some 200 different types of Kalashnikovs are now produced in at least 30 countries and vast quantities of the weapons have turned up in trouble spots all over the world for decades, especially in Africa.
+Some 200 different types of Kalashnikovs are now produced in at least 30 countries, and vast quantities of the weapons have turned up in trouble spots worldwide for decades, especially in Africa.
 Hundreds of thousands of them disappeared after the breakup of Yugoslavia, frequently ending up in the hands of terrorists and criminals.
-Most of the Kalashnikovs used in the Paris attacks at Charlie Hebdo and the Bataclan theater were purchased in Belgium and traced back to the Balkans (and to Serbia in particular).
+Most of the Kalashnikovs used in the Paris attacks at Charlie Hebdo and the Bataclan theater were purchased in Belgium and traced back to the Balkans (particularly Serbia).

-Considering that the black market is awash with AK-47s, how much would it cost to illegally procure one?
+Considering that the black market is awash with AK-47s, how much would it cost to procure one illegally?
 A new report from Global Financial Integrity has shed some light on the shady world of arms smuggling and the cost of an AK-47 in several different countries.
-In Afghanistan, the cost of an AK-47 could cost as little as $600 while on Mexico’s northern border with the U.S., the price would increase to $1,200.
+In Afghanistan, an AK-47 could cost as little as $600, while on Mexico’s northern border with the U.S., the price would increase to $1,200.

-In Belgium where the Paris perpetrators obtained their Balkan Kalashnikovs, it has a price tag of about $1,135.
-An authentic model would cost $1,200 in Pakistan but a locally produced model can be obtained there for as little as $148.
-It is also possible to obtain an AK-47 through the darknet where costs typically range from $2,800 to $3,600.
+In Belgium, where the Paris perpetrators obtained their Balkan Kalashnikovs, it has a price tag of about $1,135.
+An authentic model would cost $1,200 in Pakistan, but a locally produced model can be obtained for as little as $148.
+It is also possible to get an AK-47 through the darknet, where costs typically range from $2,800 to $3,600.

-Second, to you want a genuine AK-47 or AKM that is a military issue weapon with selective fire, full automatic capability?
+Second, do you want a genuine AK-47 or AKM, a military-issue weapon with selective fire full automatic capability?
 Or would a semiautomatic-only civilian market version suffice for you?
-An authentic Russian AK in a third world hellhole might be $75.00 It’s probably seen better days worn out and smells of blood and old goat shit but it works.
+An authentic Russian AK in a third-world hellhole might be $75.00.
+It’s probably seen better days worn out and smells of blood and old goat shit, but it works.

-It is estimated that the price in European black market ranges from $1,000 up to $2,000.
+It is estimated that the price in the European black market ranges from $1,000 up to $2,000.
 The AK-47 was pretty common on the Balkan during the Yugoslavia war.
-Also a lot of AK 47 were looted in Albania.
-It has become a weapon of choice for various criminal organisations in Europe.
+Also, a lot of AK-47 were looted in Albania.
+It has become a weapon of choice for various criminal organizations in Europe.